Carbon-Penalised Portfolio Insurance Strategies in a Stochastic Factor Model with Partial Information: The market setup

 with $\lambda,\,\beta\in\R,\,\sigma_Y>0$.
 Here, $W^Y=\left\lbrace W_t^Y\right\rbrace_{t\in[0,T]}$ is a standard one-dimensional $\mathbb{G}$-Brownian motion correlated with $\bmW^{\bmS}$ with $\de\langle W^{Y},\,W_i^{\bmS}\rangle_t=\rho_{i,Y}\de t$, where $\rho_{i,Y}\in[-1,1]$ for every $i=1,\dots,n$.
-The OU choice captures the cyclical, mean-reverting nature of the above macro-financial variables while preserving the linear–Gaussian structure that makes filtering under partial information analytically tractable (see Section \ref{sect:opt_partial_info}).
-Stocks are assumed to be issued by firms with different levels of carbon emissions, measured by \textit{carbon intensity}.
+The OU choice captures the cyclical, mean-reverting nature of the above macro-financial variables while preserving the linear–Gaussian structure that makes filtering under partial information analytically tractable (see Section \ref{sect:opt_partial_info}). {\begin{remark} In this work, partial information refers to the unobservability of the expected return (drift), which represents a key source of informational incompleteness in portfolio choice.
+Indeed, while volatility may be stochastic, in continuous-time settings it can be identified from the quadratic variation of observed price paths and is therefore naturally adapted to the filtration generated by asset prices.\footnote{Alternative approaches to modelling price processes under partial information exist.
+For instance, \cite{frey2001nonlinear} propose a framework based on high-frequency data in which stock prices are modelled through marked point processes and nonlinear filtering techniques are used to estimate asset price volatility.} This modelling choice is standard in the portfolio-optimization literature and allows us to capture learning about expected returns while preserving analytical tractability.
+More generally, our specification should be interpreted as a parsimonious framework aimed at highlighting the analysis of carbon-penalised PPI strategies, while still incorporating more realistic features than models in which the rate of return is assumed to be constant and directly observable. \end{remark}} Stocks are assumed to be issued by firms with different levels of carbon emissions, measured by \textit{carbon intensity}.
 A firm's carbon intensity is defined as the ratio between the total greenhouse gas emissions in metric tonnes of CO$_2$ and total revenues (in USD millions).
-Based on carbon intensity, we cluster the stocks into two groups; in particular, we assume that the first $k$ assets are characterised by low carbon intensity (green stocks) and the remaining $n-k$ assets by high carbon intensity (brown stocks).
-From a practical perspective, a common approach (see, e.g., \cite{ardia2023factor}) is to rank firms’ carbon intensity cross-sectionally and identify the two groups using percentiles.
-For instance, firms with carbon intensity above (respectively, below) the $p$-th (respectively, $(1-p)$-th) percentile are labeled as brown (respectivel, green). \paragraph{A convenient representation for the latent factor--stock model.} We denote by $\mathbf{R}$ the positive definite correlation matrix of $\left(\bmW^{\bmS},\,W^Y\right)^\top$,
+Based on carbon intensity, we cluster the stocks into two groups; in particular, we assume that the first $k$ assets are characterised by low carbon intensity (green stocks) and the remaining $n-k$ assets by high carbon intensity (brown stocks). {From a practical perspective, a common approach (see, e.g., \cite{ardia2023factor}) is to rank firms’ carbon intensity cross-sectionally and identify the two groups using percentiles.
+For instance, firms with carbon intensity above (respectively, below) the $p$-th (respectively, $(1-p)$-th) percentile are labeled as brown (respectivel, green)}. \paragraph{A convenient representation for the latent factor--stock model.} We denote by $\mathbf{R}$ the positive definite correlation matrix of $\left(\bmW^{\bmS},\,W^Y\right)^\top$,

 We express $\bmW^\bmS$ and $W^Y$ as a linear combination of uncorrelated standard $\mathbb{G}$-Brownian motions, namely $\bmZ=\left(\bmZ^{\bmS},\,Z^Y\right)^\top=\left(Z^S_1,\,\dots,\,Z_n^S,\,Z^Y\right)^\top$, as follow